dm4uz3/sysv-debian/README.md

 ```
 means that the command is executed as root (`sudo` or `su`)

-First of all, I recommend running the "testing" branch
-of Debian, but stretch (or sid) should do fine.
-If you need instructions on how to upgrade,
-please check out the upgrading file.
+This script is for the `testing` branch, currently known
+as `Buster`, for instructions on updating, read the
+upgrading file on this repo.

 Okay, to start - you need a minimal install of Debian.
 That means - no desktop, only the good ol' tty.